zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 Beyond the usual hobbyist and maker applications, the ESP32-S3 also makes it possible to explore original and engaging on-device AI projects at a modest cost.
 Its dual-core processor, optional PSRAM, Wi-Fi and Bluetooth connectivity, and support for AI and DSP-oriented instructions provide a practical base for image classification, sound recognition, gesture detection, sensor analysis, and connected edge-AI devices.

-Together with [Edge Impulse](https://edgeimpulse.com/), it provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.
+Together with **Edge Impulse**, it provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.

 ## 🎯 Why this repository exists